 Currently, the only evidence of a certain "approval" by Tolkien towards the translation of Alliata would seem to tell a somewhat different story, as Claudio Testi reports in this article.
 In fact, in The JRR Tolkien Companion and Guide.
 Chronology, Wayne G. Hammond and Christina Scull report (emphasis mine):

 19 February 1968 Tolkien writes to Alina Dadlez.
 He is horrified by the cover proposed for the Italian translation of The Lord of the Rings 'based on and even degraded from the frightful Ballantine cover' (Tolkien-George Allen & Unwin archive, HarperCollins), but is comforted by a letter from someone he knows, and whose opinion he respects, praising the Italian translation.
-He sends the letter for her to see, and asks for its return.
+He sends the letter for her to see, and asks for its return of hers.

 The same passage is also taken up in Tolkien and Italy (on page 138) by Oronzo Cilli, as reported by Claudio Testi (my bold):